 Need a helping hand to get these features set up?
 Drop by any of our branches to meet with an expert to help you get started!

 When it comes to using your money responsibly and keeping your budgeting stress to a minimum, keep track of these fixed monthly expenses first:

 - Your rent or mortgage

 - Loan payments (student, auto, etc.)

 - Desired savings, investments, or additional debt payments

-3. Regroup when you’re strapped.
+3. Regroup when you’re stressed.

 It happens.
 Whether it be because an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.

 Second: Take a look inside your budget at those variable expenses.
 Are there small changes you can make to save a few dollars?
-Do you have the capacity to make a big change?
+Do you have the capacity to make a significant change?
 Sell some things you don’t need or pick up a part-time gig?
 If you notice coming up short every month is a recurring thing, it might be time for a drastic change.
 Need help?
-We’re here to guide you and answer your questions, no judgment.
+We’re here to guide you and answer your questions, with no judgment.

 Take your time to find the routine that works for you.
 Getting started is enough to be proud of and get you on the path toward a healthy financial future.